Mitchel Hendrickson

 Qualifications of a Student:

-High GPA, experience with photograpy and lighting and computer programs, 3D modelling a plus.
+High GPA, experience with GIS required, excel familiarity.
 Anthropology major (preferred but not restricted).

 Brief Summary of what is expected from the student: